 Students in his research methods and honors courses design and run their own psychology research projects.
 In fact, over the last 10 years, students regularly present their research at the annual conferences, such as the Western Psychological Association or the American Psychological Association.
 He is committed to helping all students succeed, but particularly focuses on helping students who have chosen psychology to master the elements of psychological research by exposing them to the research and data analysis skills they will need to succeed if they go on to get their higher degrees.

-When he isn't teaching, helping out with leading the Center for Teach and Learning, Dr. Farrar may be found thinking about something: how to use technology and technique to great great learning experiences, the role of art- poetry, painting, and media- in understanding the human condition, or the ways in which philosophy and history illuminate our social reality or exploring the creative possibilities of archetypal theory in art, life and teaching.
-Otherwise, he is probably doing some sort of data analysis; or writing on some topic or other, or getting out for a hike.
+When he isn't teaching, Dr. Farrar may be found thinking about something: how to use technology and technique to great great learning experiences, the role of art- poetry, painting, and media- in understanding the human condition, or the ways in which philosophy and history illuminate our social reality or exploring the creative possibilities of archetypal theory in art, life and teaching.
+Otherwise, he is probably doing some sort of data analysis; reading a book, writing on some topic or other, or getting out for a hike.
 Feel free to stop by and visit him whenever you like.
 He enjoys visitors and good conversation!